Sidebun/Upkeepmonitor/README.md

 Sometimes the IP might get marked as "Unknown" since the unit that its trying to look up the ip from might reject the reverse dns lookup, this is normal since some routers or units have a built in protection.

+It will prompt you for your network gateway when you start the program and it will then begin to scan the network.

 ## Installation: